On January 6, 1997, Saint Leo College’s newly appointed

 development programs.
 Dr. Kirk moved on to be executive vice

-president and chief financial officer of College Misericordia in
+president and chief financial officer of Misericordia University in

 northeastern Pennsylvania.
 In 1984 he was named president of Keuka